Mirembe-jemimah/Assignment1/README.md

 ## Second Repo

- This is my first assignment in this class.
+ This is work done in this class.